Content Marketing Manager

 In this article, we talk to transportation experts Warren Logan, Venkatesh Gopal, and William Riggs about the three sustainable mobility narratives — electrification, shared mobility, and low-mobility societies.
-They share their thoughts on how new mobility technology can advance public initiatives and infrastructure through stronger collaboration.
+They share their thoughts on how new sustainable mobility technology can advance public initiatives and infrastructure through stronger collaboration within the mobility sector.

 Warren Logan is a partner at Lighthouse Public Affairs.
 With a background in transportation planning across the Bay Area, he previously served as the Policy Director of Mobility and Interagency Relations for the Mayor's Office of Oakland and managed shared mobility policy with San Francisco County Transportation Authority.

 William Riggs is a professor at the University of San Francisco where he leads their Autonomous Vehicles and the City Initiative.
 With a background as a practicing planner, his research focuses on smart mobility as a discipline.
 Riggs works with companies and cities to provide maximal access to the most people through data-driven transport.

 Venkatesh Gopal is a consultant at movmi, an agency specializing in shared mobility architecture with projects across North America, Europe, the Middle East, and Latin America.
 Gopal works with partners to design shared mobility systems, build technology strategies, aid cities in policy work, and more efforts to integrate shared mobility into local communities.

 There’s a misalignment of goals between travelers and our transportation system.